eduardz1/Bachelor-Thesis/chapters/raspberries-responsabilities-and-physical-setup.typ

     === Moisture <moisture>

-    We used a generic moisture capacitive soil moisture sensor, to convert the analogue signal we need to use an analog-to-digital converter.
-For our purpose we used the `MCP3008` ADC which features eight channels, thus making it possible to exend our setup with a decent number of other sensors (for example a PH-meter or a LUX-meter).
-The following schematics illustrate how we connected the ADC to the board and the moisture sensor to the adc.
+    We used a generic moisture capacitive soil moisture sensor, to convert the analog signal we need to use an analog-to-digital converter.
+For our purpose we used the `MCP3008` ADC which features eight channels, thus making it possible to extend our setup with a decent number of other sensors (for example a PH-meter or a LUX-meter).
+The following schematics illustrate how we connected the ADC to the board and the moisture sensor to the ADC.

     #image("../img/mcp3008-moisture-schematics.jpeg")